 He set it out in front of his shop and it immediately began attracting attention.
 Muscoda’s newspaper, The Progressive, was the first to write an article about it followed by the Boscobel Dial.
 “About a week later, I got a call from the Iowa Telegraph Herald and they wanted pictures of the dinosaur.
 Everybody thought it was something to see,” said Nelson.

 Things just took off.
 It wasn’t long and national television began to recognize his work.
 He was featured on Good Morning America and CNN.
+In 2013 his son, Tom Nelson, took over the business.
+For further information please go to darkmetalartworks.com.

-A lifelong native of the small river town of Muscoda, he remains unspoiled by his quick and ever-increasing notoriety, Nelson explains it all by saying “I just started building things.
+A lifelong native of the small river town of Muscoda, he remains unspoiled by his quick and ever-increasing fame, Nelson explains it all by saying “I just started building things.
 I was probably one of the lucky ones in life; I soon found my medium was metal work.”

 “You have to have a vision in your mind.
 Sometimes I wake up in the middle of the night with a vision, and the first thing I do in the morning is build it.”